alextaujenis/RBD_Timer/README.md

     Timer timer;

 ##setTimeout(value)
 Provide an unsigned long value to change how long the timer will run (in milliseconds).
+This will override any value given to [setHertz()](#sethertz).
 This can be done inside of setup() or also inside of loop() to change the value at runtime.

-    timer.setTimeout(5000);
+    timer.setTimeout(5000); // expire after 5 seconds

+##setHertz(value)
+Provide an integer greater than 0 and up to 1000 to set approximately how many times you can fire an event in one second.
+This will override any value given to [setTimeout()](#settimeout).
+You can call this method inside of setup() or also inside of loop() to change the value at runtime.

+    timer.setHertz(5);  // expire after 200ms

+    if(timer.isExpired()) {
+      // events fired here are close to 5Hz timer.restart();
+    }

 ##restart()
 There are no start() or stop() methods.
 All you need to do is restart() the timer when you want to use it.